 - Dunelm - offers Graduate Leadership Programmes in areas such as business leadership, technology, software development and finance.

 - Halfords - provides a two-year retail scheme.
 Beginning in store you'll then move into Halfords support centre.
 By the second year you'll be working as an assistant manager.

-- Lidl - the supermarket chain offers three separate graduate programmes - the Graduate Management Development programme, Junior Buying Manager programme and the Graduate Trainee Area Manager programme.
+- Lidl - offers three separate graduate programmes - the Retail Graduate Management Programme, Buying Graduate Management Programme and the Head Office Graduate Management Programme.

 - Mitchells and Butler - operate around 1,700 pubs and restaurants across the UK.
 Their retail graduate scheme trains you to run your own establishment within two years.

-- Morrisons - offer eight different schemes each focusing on a particular business area.
-Programmes are available in retail, manufacturing, logistics, buying, finance, IT and technology and corporate and people management.
+- Morrisons - offer ten schemes each focusing on a particular business area.
+Programmes are available in retail, manufacturing, logistics and supply chain, buying, finance, technology, corporate, people management, digital and Nutmeg - the supermarkets lifestyle brand.

 - Next - this high-street retailer offers trainee schemes in both buying and merchandising.

-- Tesco - ten programmes are on offer, each covering a core business area.
-Schemes are available in distribution, finance, food, general merchandise, marketing, online, stores, supply chain, technology product and programme manager and technology software engineer.
+- Tesco - 11 programmes are on offer, each covering a core business area.
+Schemes are available in distribution and fulfilment, finance, food, marketing, online, stores, technology, technology cyber security, technology product, technology software engineering and procurement.

 What do retail graduate schemes involve?

 This depends on the company and the scheme.
 For example, if you join the Aldi graduate scheme you'll spend a year training to become an area manager, with the help of a mentor.
 To fully understand how Aldi stores are run you'll start by stacking shelves, getting to know your products and learning about customer service.
 By week 15 you could have the keys to your own store and by week 47 you'll be looking after your own regional area.